lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

 ### Off-Policy Policy Gradient

 Both REINFORCE and the vanilla version of actor-critic method are on-policy: training samples are collected according to the target policy --- the very same policy that we try to optimize for.
-It lack of several advantages that we could harvest if switch to *off-policy*:
+Off policy methods, however, result in several additional advantages:
 1. The off-policy approach does not require full trajectories and can reuse any past episodes ([“experience replay”]({{ site.baseurl }}{% post_url 2018-02-19-a-long-peek-into-reinforcement-learning %}#deep-q-network)) for much better sample efficiency.
 2. The sample collection follows a behavior policy different from the target policy, bringing better [exploration]({{ site.baseurl }}{% post_url 2018-02-19-a-long-peek-into-reinforcement-learning %}#exploration-exploitation-dilemma).